Part 4: Themes

 Blocks & Themes

 So far, we have been talking about building blocks.
-However, in order for a block to be available for use in building an email, it needs to be added to a theme – a styled collection of blocks that will be available in the email editor.
+However, in order for a block to be available for use in building an email, it needs to be activated for a theme – a styled collection of blocks that will be available in the email editor.

 A theme defines basic style elements for its blocks.
 In the block editor, you can preview how your block will look in different themes by selecting Preview in the Theme Assignment tab under Settings